Uncategorized

 So the lone programmer is 1.82x faster than the whole team of 10.

 The critical thing here is that none of this depends on either the exact values or the particular cost function used here (kM(M-1)/2).
-Any superlinear communication cost function would produce similar relationships so long as k>0 and S>1.
+Any superlinear communication cost function would produce a similar relationship so long as k>0 and S>1.
 This means it’s a very general principle.

 Yet, Management Shouldn’t Be Dancing In The Street

 Yippee!
-Software development is a solved problem now, so we can all go home, right?
+Software development is now a solved problem, so we can all go home, right?

 Not exactly, because producing software isn’t all programming.